spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 Intel's instructions
 <https://software.intel.com/en-us/articles/resend-license-file>`_.

-The license file is a plain text file.
-Install the file in one of the following directories, creating them if necessary, and using either the downloaded name or another suitably plain name that ends in ``.lic``:

-1. ``/opt/intel/licenses/``.
-This is the preferred and default location.
-Use it if you have write access there.

-2. Any other suitable directory you can write to, preferably used to hold licenses only.
-A recommended user-specific location is: ``~/intel/licenses/``.

-   Specify that directory and optionally the file name in an environment variable ``export INTEL_LICENSE_FILE="/path/to/downloaded_name.lic"``.

-The Intel installer will search both the default directory and the contents of the environment variable ``INTEL_LICENSE_FILE``.
-Despite its name, this is actually a PATH style variable that can hold a list drectories (optionally with file names), all separated by ":" (on Linux and Mac).
-The installer will try all ``*.lic`` files named or reachable in the given directories.

 For more, see:

 * https://software.intel.com/en-us/faq/licensing
 * https://software.intel.com/en-us/articles/how-do-i-manage-my-licenses

+The license file is always a plain text file whose name ends in ``.lic``.
+Intel installers and compilers look for license files in several different locations when they run:

+** Default Intel location

+If you can, i.e., you have write permission, create the directory ``/opt/intel/licenses/`` if it does not yet exist, and install your license file with either the downloaded name or another suitably plain name that ends in ``.lic`` in that directory.
+This is the location that all Intel tools inspect, and therefore preferred as no further action is needed.

+** Alternative Intel location

+If you cannot write to the default directory, but your system already has set and manages the environment variable ``INTEL_LICENSE_FILE`` outside of Spack, try to place your license file in a directory mentioned in this environment variable if you have the necessary write permission.
+Make the license file accessible to the licensed users only.

+The Intel installer and compilers will search the default directory, then the contents of the environment variable ``INTEL_LICENSE_FILE``.
+Despite its name, this is actually a PATH style variable that can hold a list of directories (presumed to contain ``*.lic`` files), file names, or network locations in the form ``port@host``, all separated by ":" (on Linux and Mac).

+** Spack-managed location

+If you cannot install your license file in Intel's default directory or a location within a pre-existing ``INTEL_LICENSE_FILE`` variable, then Spack will pursue a different approach: Spack will keep the license for you as a *global license* under its own purview, specifically in the file ``$SPACK_ROOT/etc/spack/licenses/intel/license.lic``.
+After installing Intel tools under Spack (route 2 above), Spack will place symbolic links to this file in each directory where licensed Intel binaries are located.

+Once Spack's global license file has been populated, no futher action from you should be needed.
+To initialize the global license, *copy* your license file to ``$SPACK_ROOT/etc/spack/licenses/intel/license.lic``; create the ``intel`` directory if it does not yet exist.

 ...

+When you run ``spack install intel-foo``, Spack will attempt to use the license locations indicated above.
+If Spack cannot find a license, it will bring up an editor for a new ``$SPACK_ROOT/etc/spack/licenses/intel/license.lic`` and ask you to populate the file.